punyashreee2/Data-Persistence-Project/README.md

 2. Click Start to launch the game.
 3. Break bricks to score points.
 4. If you beat the high score, your name and score are saved.
-5. Quit and relaunch — the high score persists.
+5. Quit and relaunch — the high score persists